moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 Averages can hide seed luck, so the next figure shows every seed: each dot is one universe, plotted by the *paired difference* (lift − Hessian) on that exact realization.
 Above the zero line, the lift won that universe.
-Under the corrected extractor the clouds sit at zero for 1.2k galaxies and below zero everywhere else — compare this with the phantom +0.07 cloud the buggy benchmark produced, which looked exactly this decisive in the other direction.
+With the race levelled, the clouds sit at zero for 1.2k galaxies and below zero everywhere else.
+Worth remembering: the uneven race produced a +0.07 cloud that looked exactly this decisive in the other direction — decisiveness alone tells you nothing about whether the comparison was fair.

 </div><!-- /.l-body -->